-- 1. Judges will choose one grand and one reserve in both Color and Black & White categories and then one grand will be chosen overall between them together. - 2.
+- Judges will choose one grand and one reserve for each photo class.
+Then one grand will be chosen overall. - 2.
 Black and white and color photographs may be exhibited in all classes. - 3.
-The Fair Board will collectively decide on a 4-H photograph entered into the current year's fair to use as the front cover of the fair book for the following fair year.
-Fair Arm Band or cash value for early arm band sale, will be awarded. your name, 4-H club, and age will be displayed in the front cover of the fair book for accreditation - 4.
-Each Exhibitor will be limited to two entries per class number. - 5.
-Exhibitor may enter only in classes for unit in which enrolled this year. - 6.
+Each Exhibitor will be limited to two entries per class number. - 4.
+Exhibitor may enter only in classes for which they are enrolled in this year. - 5.
 All photos must be no larger than 8" x 10" and no smaller than 7" x 9".
-Photos are to be mounted across the 11" dimension of an 11" x 12.5" studio mount, which can be purchased at the Extension Office.
+Photos are to be mounted across the narrow 11" dimension of an 11" x 12.5" studio mount, which can be purchased at the Extension Office.
 The top edge of the print must be 1" below the top of the mount.
+The sides of the print must be equal distance from the two sides of the mount.

-- 7. No white date slip is to be used, nor mounted. - No lettering will be permitted on the mount, or on the picture.
-No underlays or borders are to be used.
-Each exhibitor's name, address, and location where the photo was taken should be written on the back of the mount. - 9.
-Photographs exhibited must be the result of the current year's project work. - 10.
-Photo exhibits should be mounted with spray adhesive.
-The "whitest and smoothest" side of the matte

-- 11. board should be used. - 12.
-Place photo exhibit (except for special division entries) in a two-gallon zip top bag.
-Do NOT seal bag so photo is accessible during judging. - 13.
-Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, red eye removal, cropping, dodging and burning should be entered in the standard color or black and white classes.Digital Composite Image: Finished photo must be created from two or more original images photographed by exhibitor.
-HDR photos do not qualify for this class Photos will be judged on photographic merit as well as manipulation technique and process.
+- 6. No white date slip is to be used, nor mounted. - No lettering will be permitted on the mount, or on the picture.
+No underlays or borders are to be used. - 8.
+Photographs exhibited must be the result of the current year's project work. - Photo exhibits should be mounted with spray adhesive.
+The "whitest and smoothest" side of the matte board should be used. - Place photo exhibit (except for special division entries) in an unsealed protective plastic bag.
+Matte boards and plastic bags can be purchased at the extension office. - 11.
+Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, red eye removal, cropping, dodging and burning should be entered in the standard color or black and white classes.

+Photos will be judged on photographic merit as well as manipulation technique and process.
 Ribbon placement will be determined by combining the score of each judging section.
 The black and white class is for black and white prints only.
-Monochromatic prints, including sepia prints, are considered color photos and must be entered in the appropriate color photo class. - 14.
-If mounted incorrectly you will be dropped 1 ribbon placing. - 15.
+Monochromatic prints, including sepia prints, are considered color photos and must be entered in the appropriate color photo class.

+- 12. If mounted incorrectly you will be dropped 1 ribbon placing. - 13.
 Photos with line subject matter on railroad right of way or taken from railroad right of way property will not be accepted for entry into the fair and will be sent home.